shazChaudhry/docker-metricbeat/README.md

   <img src="./pics/beats-platform.png" alt="Beats platform" style="width: 250px;"/>
 </p>

+In this repository, the intended use case for Metricbeat is to push logs directly Elasticsearch

 #### Prerequisite
 * Elastic stack v6.0 is up and running
 * Elasticsearch port 9200 is open for metricbeat to send logs to